FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 I want to pick your brain on what we're facing here at home because everybody knows we're facing something.

-Well, now who are we supposed to believe?
+Now, who are we supposed to believe?

-Staff members who we've worked with, who've never misled us, or you guys who we've caught hiding information from us, who tell a witness not to answer our questions.
+Staff members who we've worked with, who've never misled us, or you guys who we've caught hiding information from us, who tell a witness not to answer our questions?

 Who are we supposed to believe?

-You're supposed to collect on foreign, not on US citizens.
+You're supposed to collect on foreign, not on U.S. citizens.

-That's why this is so problematic for those that are wondering.
+That's why this is so problematic.

-Are they keeping a country secure?
+Aren't they keeping the country secure?

 It's because you're not supposed to spy on American citizens.